Irvingouj/Honours-Project-Linear-Programing/README.md

 ## Limitations
 Please note that there is currently an edge case and a similar class of problems that remain unsolvable by the three-dimensional solver.
 This is located in the "linear_program_data/gogogo" directory.
 However, I am actively investigating how we can solve this limitation.

+There is also a small chance of getting perception exception, which is normal.

 If you encounter any issues or have any suggestions for improvement, please feel free to contact me.